wconrad/wconrad.github.io/_posts/2014-06-17-little-sibling-classes.markdown

 You might be thinking that the one class kind of exploded into a lot code, and you'd be right.
 So what's good about this?
-We did get rid of the two boolean flags, and of the conditional in `#peek`.good.
+We did get rid of the two boolean flags, and of the conditional in `#peek`.
 But the real payoff comes where the classes are made:

 {% highlight ruby %}